ihesp/rcesm1/README.rst

 ==================================
- Regional Community Earth System Model - RCESM
+ Regional Community Earth System Model - RCESM1
 ==================================

-A private repo for code developed by iHESP, a joint QNML/NCAR/TAMU project.
+RCESM1 is developed by iHESP, a joint QNML/NCAR/TAMU project.
 This code adds regional coupled model functionality to the CESM2.1 model.

-See the CESM web site for documentation and information on the base model:
+See the CESM2.x web site for documentation and information on the base model:

 http://www.cesm.ucar.edu

 This repository provides tools for managing the external components required to run and build the RCESM.
-The basic components used in this model are included in the repo (unlike CESM), but the scripting infrastructure is maintained in an external repository and managed with the "manage_externals" tool.

 .. sectnum::